 Talk It Out

-Talk to a friend, talk to yourself, or write it all down in a journal.
+Talk to a friend, talk to yourself, or write it all down in a journal (like this one!).
 When we allow things to stay locked inside, it festers and grows and only makes things worse.
 Sometimes expressing the frustration and grumpiness is all we need.
 I’ve been known to have full on conversations with myself in my car as I’m driving home from work.

 I love to laugh!
 And one of the quickest ways to break down barriers is to laugh.
 It’s hard to stay mad or uptight when you have a smile on your face.
 Humor can lighten the mood, help us to lighten up about ourselves, and reminds us to not take everything so seriously.
 A good stand up comedy show or a favorite funny movie is always a great go-to trick for bad moods!